-Improperly descending a hill could cause loss of control or overturn.
+Improper downhill travel could cause loss of control or overturn.

 Never operate on hills too steep for the ATV or for your abilities.
 Practice on smaller hills before attempting large hills.
 Always check the terrain carefully before attempting any hill.
 Never descend hills with excessively slippery or loose surfaces.
-Always follow proper procedures for traveling down hills as described in the owner 's manual.

-A special technique is required when braking while traveling downhill.
+A special driving and braking technique is required while traveling downhill.
 Always check the terrain carefully before descending a hill.
 Shift your weight backward.
 Never travel down a hill at high speed.
 Avoid traveling down a hill at an angle, which would cause the vehicle to lean sharply to one side.
 Travel straight down the hill when possible.